Cats and dogs with kidney disease need special nutrition. Learn the 4 principles of managing kidney disease through diet.

-Kidney insufficiency, also called kidney disease or renal disease, is a serious problem for pets, and will need immediate treatment.
-Dietary modification is the best way to treat kidney disease in cats and dogs and slow its progression.
+Kidney insufficiency also called kidney disease or renal disease is a serious problem for pets and will need immediate treatment.
+Dietary modification and healthy pet foods are the best way to treat kidney disease in cats and dogs and slow its progression.

 It is well known among veterinarians that the following dietary principles will prolong your dog or cat’s life significantly, which is why your veterinarian will prescribe a therapeutic kidney diet when your pet is diagnosed with kidney disease.

-Be aware that in general, food formulated for animals with kidney disease will have carbohydrates listed as the first ingredient.
+Be aware that, in general, dry dog food or dry cat food formulated for animals with kidney disease will have carbohydrates listed as the first ingredient.
+For example, Hill's Prescription Diet k/d Kidney Care Dry Dog Food.
 When it comes to healthy dogs and cats, this is something most guidance tells pet owners to avoid, yet for your pet with kidney disease, a different set of guidelines is needed.

 The 4 Major Principles of Managing Kidney Disease